Bondi Beach |

 Go to the Movies

 There are no picture shows at Bondi Beach any more (there used to be at least three) but there is a cinema complex in Westfield at Bondi Junction, on the northern side of the main street.
 Any bus to Bondi Junction.
 All first-release films.

 There is a cinema complex at the city end of Paddington called the Verona, and a twin named The Chauvel in the Paddington Town Hall building.
 Take the 380 or 333 bus, ask the driver.
 Both these choices show films that are more up-market.

 Here are three, all close to public transport.

 The Museum of Sydney (known as moz) is right at a 380/333 bus stop in Phillip Street just up the hill from Circular Quay.
 It has new exhibitions about Sydney, some permanent exhibits about Sydney, and a great set of model ships of the first fleet which arrived in 1788.

-Slightly down the Hill and towards the Opera House is the Justice and Police Museum.
-This sounds deadly dull, but it's actually great, with amazing exhibitions of Sydney's past, highlighting criminal activities, murders, kidnappings and robberies, not to mention police corruption.
-As shown in a video at the last exhibition, a prostitute who grew up in Dover Heights (just past North Bondi) named corrupt police on national television and was promptly murdered.
+In one previous exhibition, a video showed how a prostitute who grew up in Dover Heights (just past North Bondi) named corrupt police on national television and was promptly murdered.
 There are also exhibits of famous crimes such as "the shark arm case" and "the pajama girl murder", and the case where a schoolboy from Bondi was kidnapped and murdered after his parents won the Opera House Lottery.

 Lastly there is a Jewish Museum in Darlinghurst.
 Get off the bus just before Taylor Square, and it's on a corner, right round the other side of the Supreme Court buildings.